unisse-courses/s14-mp9/README.md

 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/datadef.png)

 2. Create a new collection called "termdates"
+Click on Add My Own Data button
+![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/atlas8.png)

 "test" was used a sample.
 However, "termdates" is, of course, created with the same method.
-![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/atlas8.png)
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/atlas9.png)

+Done!
+Now you can add data.
 ![alt-text](https://github.com/unisse-courses/s14-mp9/blob/master/readme-images/atlas10.png)

 The only datum in the "termdates" database because it only stores the start and end dates of locker reservation.
 Everytime new dates are entered, the old dates are deleted and then the datum for the new dates are entered.